The installation path (or installation folder) of the Aerofly FS 2 is usually defined in the Steam settings.

 This will open the installation folder of the Aerofly FS 2 in a separate Windows Explorer window.

 The installation folder contains all libraries, executables, game-content like textures or models and shaders.
 The folder contains sub-folders like the aircraft and scenery folder for the default aircraft and sceneries.
-Custom made aircraft or scenery should not be installed to these folders, use the user-folder instead (see below).
+Custom made aircraft, scenery or liveries should not be installed to these folders, use the user-folder instead (see below).

 The user folder of the Aerofly FS 2 is a location on the hard drive that is not touched by any Aerofly FS 2 updates.
 Here all contents either created by the user or installed as add-ons are located.
 Per default this folder is created in the user-documents.